 Lots of help

 Reaching out for help is a wise practice, and there’s no shortage of people willing to share their knowledge.
-There’s also no shortage of self-proclaimed experts.
-These folks generally respond to a specific question with generalizations followed by a description of how experienced they are.
-“Thank you very much.
-That was most informative.”
-And then reach out to someone else.
+There’s also no shortage of misinformation so consider reaching out to more than one source.

 Conclusion: Without question, remediating PDFs is a specialty that requires an ongoing dedication of time and resources.